westerndigitalcorporation/riscv-fw-infrastructure/README.md

 ```

 ### Additional downloads
+	NOTE: The COMRV demo will work only with the LLVM toolchain, GCC is not supported
+- #### Using GCC Toolchain
 	- From the repo unzip riscv-gnu-toolchain-debian.tar.gz to the ***toolchain*** directory

       	  $ tar -xvf riscv-gnu-toolchain-debian.tar.gz -C [WD-firmware-root]/WD-Firmware/demo/build/toolchain/

+- #### Using LLVM Toolchain
+	- From the repo unzip riscv-llvm-toolchain-debian.tar.gz to the ***toolchain*** directory

+          $ tar -xvf riscv-llvm-toolchain-debian.tar.gz -C [WD-firmware-root]/WD-Firmware/deno/build/toolchain/

+- #### Other download
     - From the repo unzip eclipse_mcu_2019_01.7z to your designated directory for the Eclipse MCU

           $ 7z x eclipse_mcu_2019_01.7z -o[Eclipse-MCU-root]

     - Standard packages that are required can be installed by the following command:

           $ sudo apt-get install scons libftdi1-2 libmpfr4

         NOTE: If libmpfr4 can not be installed, in cases of newer versions '6', on the host machine, you can create a symbolic link to libmpfr.so.6

           $ sudo ln -s /usr/lib/x86_64-linux-gnu/libmpfr.so.6 /usr/lib/x86_64-linux-gnu/libmpfr.so.4
     - Download and install Java SE Runtime Environment

     - For RISC-V OpenOCD, you will need the following depended libs: libusb-0.1, libusb-1.0-0-dev, libusb-dev

           $ sudo apt-get install libusb-0.1 libusb-1.0-0-dev libusb-dev

 ### Building for source
 - #### Preparations